sidestepism/Vibrat-o-matic/readme.md

 - Vibrat-o-matic works with [openEMSstim](https://github.com/PedroLopes/openEMSstim), open-hardware module to adjust the intensity of EMS/TENS stimulators.
 Read its instruction to use EMS/TENS safely.

+- We modified arudino program on openEMSstim slightly: ours accepts **Channel 2** to both activate Channel 0 and 1 on one command, and baud rate is set to 57600 (for performance reasons).
+Please use the arduino firmware on [our fork](https://github.com/sidestepism/openEMSstim) instead of the original one.

 ### 0. Install npm dependencies

     cd webapp